 We invite you to share your personal commemorations with other Australians.
 Post stories of service.
-Share photos of how you are commemorating this Anzac Day.
-Use #AnzacAtHome to connect with others.
-Follow it to read the personal stories of those who served Australia and their families.
+Share photos of how you are commemorating this Remembrance Day.
+Use #1MS to connect with others.
+Read other posts to follow the personal stories of those who served Australia and their families.

 Play some music

-Music is an important part of most commemorative events.
-It can create strong feelings and evoke memories.
-We provide:
+Music is an integral part of commemorative events because it evokes strong feelings and memories.

 Broadcast national ceremony

 On Remembrance Day, a televised national service is held at the Australian War Memorial.

 Your state or territory government or RSL Branch might have planned a ceremony too.
 These events may not be open to the public.

 Check local guides to see if any events will be shared on TV or online.

 Join in commemorative activities